kamerynjw/kamerynjw.github.io/research/talks/2023-mar-asl.md

 layout: page
 title: "Non-tightness in class theory"
 permalink: /research/talks/2023-mar-asl/
-excerpt: "This is a talk as the [2023 North American Annual Meeting for the Association for Symbolic Logic..."
+excerption: "This is a talk as the [2023 North American Annual Meeting for the Association for Symbolic Logic..."
 ---

 This is a talk as the [2023 North American Annual Meeting for the Association for Symbolic Logic](https://sites.uci.edu/asl2023/).